 Day, Night, and Online Classes: With many night classes to accommodate working individuals, our degrees can be completed by those working at full- and part-time jobs.
 Online classes also make it easier for students to complete their degrees.
 Plus, our low student to faculty ratio gives students the opportunity to meet one-on-one with their professors.

-Innovative and Vital Research: CUES, the VPT Lab, and independent faculty research sponsors include: The Nature Conservancy; the National Science Foundation; the United States Geological Survey; the US Department of Transportation; National Institutes of Health, The Kresge Foundation, Broward and Palm Beach Counties; the Lincoln Institute of Land Policy; the cities of Miami, Fort Lauderdale, Hollywood, Boca Raton, and West Palm Beach; many Community Redevelopment Agencies and Downtown Development Authorities; and other local planning organizations.
+Innovative and Vital Research: CUES, the VPT Lab, and independent faculty research sponsors include: the National Science Foundation; the National Institutes of Health, the U.S. Department of Transportation; FEMA and the Florida Department of Emergency Management; the United States Geological Survey; The Nature Conservancy; the Alzheimer's Association, Kresge Foundation, Broward and Palm Beach Counties; the Lincoln Institute of Land Policy; the cities of Miami, Fort Lauderdale, Hollywood, Boca Raton, and West Palm Beach; many Community Redevelopment Agencies and Downtown Development Authorities; and other local planning organizations.
 Faculty research and teaching strengths include transportation and land use, economic development, housing and community development, hazard mitigation, geographic information systems, health and the built environment, and environmental planning.

-FAU is also investing in our students with its new Undergraduate Research Grants Program, which offers money for FAU students to work on their own research projects with faculty.
+FAU is also investing in our students with its innovative Undergraduate Research Grants Program, which offers research funds and fellowships for FAU students to work on their own research projects with faculty.
 Research assistantships are available to master's students on a competitive basis.

 State-of-the-art facilities and resources: Whether it’s the 28-workstation URP Computer Classroom with high-end processors, solid state drives, and graphics cards, our eight-workstation Production Studio equipped with ultra-sharp 30-inch monitors and interactive tablets, or our Virtual Desktop for remote access to SURP applications and network resources, it’s clear that our school is serious about technology.
 We also have two research assistant offices with state-of-the-art computers.